whaakman/azure-docs.nl-nl/articles/databox/data-box-safety.md

 ![Canada](./media/data-box-safety/canada.png)

-KAN ICES-3(A)/NMB-3(A)
+CAN ICES-3(A)/NMB-3(A)

-Microsoft Corporation, One Microsoft manier, Redmond, WA 98052, Verenigde Staten.
+Microsoft Corporation, One Microsoft Way, Redmond, WA 98052, USA.

 Verenigde Staten: (800) 426-9400